Phone connector (audio): Recording equipment

-PDAs and mobile phones
+Mobile devices

-Three- or four-conductor (TRS or TRRS) 2.5 mm and 3.5 mm sockets are common on older cell phones and newer smartphones respectively, providing mono (three conductor) or stereo (four conductor) sound and a microphone input, together with signaling (e.g., push a button to answer a call).
+Three- or four-conductor (TRS or TRRS) 2.5 mm and 3.5 mm sockets were common on older cell phones and smartphones respectively, providing mono (three-conductor) or stereo (four-conductor) sound and a microphone input, together with signaling (e.g., push a button to answer a call).
 These are used both for handsfree headsets and for stereo headphones.

-3.5 mm TRRS (stereo-plus-mic) sockets became particularly common on smartphones, and have been used e.g. by Nokia since 2006; they are often compatible with standard 3.5 mm stereo headphones.
-Some computers now also include a TRRS headset socket, compatible with the headsets intended for smartphones.
+3.5 mm TRRS (stereo-plus-mic) sockets became particularly common on smartphones, and have been used by Nokia and others since 2006, and as mentioned in the compatibility section, they are often compatible with standard 3.5 mm stereo headphones.
+Many computers, especially laptops, also include a TRRS headset socket compatible with the headsets intended for smartphones.

 The four conductors of a TRRS connector are assigned to different purposes by different manufacturers.
 Any 3.5 mm plug can be plugged mechanically into any socket, but many combinations are electrically incompatible.
-For example, plugging TRRS headphones into a TRS headset socket, TRS headset into a TRRS socket, or plugging TRRS headphones from one manufacturer into a TRRS socket from another may not function correctly, or at all.
-Mono audio will usually work, but stereo audio or the microphone may not work.
+For example, plugging TRRS headphones into a TRS headset socket, a TRS headset into a TRRS socket, or plugging TRRS headphones from one manufacturer into a TRRS socket from another may not function correctly, or at all.
+Mono audio will usually work, but stereo audio or the microphone may not work, or the pause/play controls may be inactive, as is common when trying to use headphones with controls for iPhones on an Android device, or vice versa.